ForNeVeR/xaml-math/README.md

 The [fonts][] `cmex10.ttf`, `cmmi10.ttf`, `cmr10.ttf`, and `cmsy10.ttf` and `cmtt10.ttf` are under the [Knuth License][knuth-license].

-WPF-Math started as a direct port of [JMathTeX][jmathtex] project written in Java, reusing both code and resources.
+XAML-Math started as a direct port of [JMathTeX][jmathtex] project written in Java, reusing both code and resources.
 JMathTeX is distributed under the terms of GNU GPL v2 license.
 WPF-Math, being a derived work, has a permission from JMathTeX authors to be redistributed under the MIT license.
 See the [Licensing history][docs-licensing-history] for the details.

 We're very grateful to JMathTeX authors for their work and allowing to redistribute the derived library.
 JMathTeX is written by:
 - Kris Coolsaet